unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for resource types, see the :doc: `Resource Type </fields/type>` page
+* If you want to see the full guidelines for resource types, see the :doc:`Resource Type </fields/type>` page
-* To see additional resource type examples, see Other Examples
+* To see additional resource type examples, see :ref:`Other Examples <type-examples>`
-* To see the full list of resource types, see the Comments section
+* To see the full list of resource types, see the :ref:`Comments <type-comments>` section
-* If you want to see the full guidelines for formats, see the Format page
+* If you want to see the full guidelines for formats, see the :doc:`Format </fields/format>` page
-* To see additional format examples, see Other Examples
+* To see additional format examples, see :ref:`Other Examples <format-examples>
-* To see the full list of formats, see the Comments section
+* To see the full list of formats, see the :ref:`Comments <format-comments>` section

 ####